avanillaslice/TROUBLE/README.md

 	-Check for pieces capturing others...
-		-As long as it's not the activePlayers piece, send to movePiece() -Ahh too much refactoring for minimal gain, I'll make a seperate returnPieces()
+		-As long as it's not the activePlayers piece, send to movePiece() -Ahh too much refactoring for minimal gain, I'll make a seperate returnPieces() -If done a loop, enter final zone
+		-Will add a 'distance' parameter to each piece
+		 	-0 by default, set to 1 when leaveHome(), from there just adding the roll to it after successfully moving.
+			-Reset if sent home
+			-When chosing place to move to, if distance is higher than...
+28?
+Minus 28 from distance and check that position in final area, if not availiable, look for another piece.

 TODO:
 IF DONE LOOP, GO FOR FINAL